muddana/muddana.github.io/_posts/2017-04-02-tourism-India-comparison.markdown

 Numbers for India pale in comparison to the rest of the world.
 In this time period, China has seen its number of outbound tourists increase by a factor of ~22!
 India's numbers might not be as impressive as that of China's, however, if the predictions of 50 million outbound tourists by 2020 from India is to be true, it is still a very high number.

 The hope is that in the coming decades, traveling with Indian passports will be easier.
-Hopefully more countries will ease their visa policies for Indian travelers, trying to lure them away to their lands, whether it is folkloric-Hamelin or hispter-Berlin or passe-Paris.
+More number of countries could try to tap into the spending by Indian tourists and consider them an attractive economic opportunity to advertise to.
+In the process, more countries could ease their visa policies for Indian travelers, trying to lure them away to their lands, whether it is folkloric-Hamelin or hispter-Berlin or passe-Paris.

  [^1]: [http://www.bruisedpassports.com/why-bruised-passports](http://www.bruisedpassports.com/why-bruised-passports){:target="_blank"}
  [^2]: [http://timesofindia.indiatimes.com/nri/citizen-journalists/citizen-journalists-reports/alyssa-james/The-challenges-of-traveling-on-an-Indian-passport/articleshow/46905774.cms](http://timesofindia.indiatimes.com/nri/citizen-journalists/citizen-journalists-reports/alyssa-james/The-challenges-of-traveling-on-an-Indian-passport/articleshow/46905774.cms){:target="_blank"}